Learn something new every day

 More Info... by email

 A Census-designated place (CDP) is a categorization used by the United States Census for the purpose of collecting and tabulating data.
 Census-designated places are locally recognized communities with population clusters which lack legal status such as incorporation within the states where they are located.
 An example of a Census-designated place might be a small group of houses well outside any neighboring city, town, or village in a rural area where 150-200 people live together.
-There are no firm population thresholds for Census-designated place; generally, they have populations of around 3,500.
+There are no firm population thresholds for a CDP; generally, they have populations of around 3,500.

 Local residents also use a specific name to refer to a Census-designated place, and this name may be recognized by the postal service for delivery purposes, and published in documents regarding that place.
-Road signs and other signage would also include the local name for the Census-designated place, and the name must be distinct from the names of neighboring incorporated places.
+Road signs and other signage would also include the local name for the CDP, and the name must be distinct from the names of neighboring incorporated places.
 Determining that a location should be treated as a Census-designated place does not confer any legal status, with the term being used primarily for the convenience of the Census.
-A Census-designated place may be located just outside a municipality, or it may be quite remote, depending on the region.
+A CDP may be located just outside a municipality, or it may be quite remote, depending on the region.

 The Census has been gathering information about “unincorporated places” since the mid-1800s, when Census-takers first began to recognize that such places often had a standing in regional communities, even if they weren't incorporated and legally recognized.
 Definitions of such locations varied, as did trends about collecting data, until 1950, when the United States Census officially started including “unincorporated places” and later “Census-designated places” in its data collection.

-Demographic data about Census-designated places and their residents can be obtained from the United States Census.
+Demographic data about these places and their residents can be obtained from the United States Census.
 Especially in rural areas, such information can be very interesting, as it can reveal radical differences in socioeconomic status and race between small communities which might not otherwise be counted.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!